Nájera to Santo Domingo

 Thinking I was going to bleed out in the hostel, I gave Jimmy instructions on disposing of my body and letting my family know what had happened to me.

-The corner of the window frame sliced open my head and it bled and bled and bled.
+The wound on my head bled and bled and bled.
 Ten minutes and a half-a-roll of toilet paper later, I was able to get the bleeding stopped.
 I administered my own emergency care – slathered some Neosporin on it, gingerly applied a band-aid, and made sure the liner of my hat didn’t irritate it.

 Surviving this near-death experience, we were ready to hit the trail.
 It was a wonderful hike with more beautiful scenery, interesting people, and a nice destination.